Career Center

 - Registered Dietitian (RD) by The Commission of Dietetic Registration (CDR)

 - Licensed as a Dietitian/Nutritionist (LDN) by the North Carolina Board of Dietetics and Nutrition.
-(Certain positions may allow licensure to be obtained within one (1) month from date of hire).

-- Some positions may require appropriate credentialing for billing purposes (e.g., NPI, Medicare/Medicaid Provider, BCBSNC Provider) to be obtained within one (1) month from date of hire.
+- Some positions may require appropriate credentialing for billing purposes (e.g. NPI, Medicare/Medicaid Provider, BCBSNC Provider) to be obtained within one (1) month from date of hire.

 Professional Experience Requirements: